Sarthak2812003/classificationproject/README.md

 ## Description
 Hyperspectral Image (HSI) classification using Convolutional Neural Networks (CNN) is widely found in the current literature.
-Approaches vary from using SVMs to 2D CNNs, 3D CNNs, 3D-2D CNNs, FuSENets.
-Besides 3D-2D CNNs and FuSENet, the other approaches do not consider both the spectral and spatial features together for HSI classification task, thereby resulting in poor performances.
+Besides 3D-2D CNNs and
+FuSENet, the other approaches do not consider both the spectral and spatial features together for HSI classification task, thereby resulting in poor performances.
 3D CNNs are computationally